-In addition to pregnancy, any condition or event that changes the individual’s normal walking pattern can be bad news for the SI joints.
-This may include a leg length discrepancy, or pain in the foot, ankle, knee or hip.
-There are a number of other disorders that can also impact the body’s joints and lead to inflammation of the sacroiliac joints.
-These conditions can include rheumatoid arthritis, psoriasis, gout and ankylosing spondylitis.
+In addition to pregnancy, any condition or event that changes the individual’s typical walking pattern can be bad news for the SI joints.
+This may include a leg length discrepancy or pain in the foot, ankle, knee, or hip.
+Several other disorders can also impact the body’s joints and lead to inflammation of the sacroiliac joints.
+These conditions include rheumatoid arthritis, psoriasis, gout, and ankylosing spondylitis.

-Sacroilitis is a chronic condition where there is continued SI joint pain.
-The cause is not always known, but there are some effective treatments available to help control this pain.
+Sacroiliitis is a chronic condition where there is continued SI joint pain.
+The cause is not always known, but some effective treatments are available to help control this pain.
 Many patients suffering from sacroiliitis find relief from steroid injections administered directly into the joint.
-This is done using fluoroscopic (live x-ray) guidance to ensure proper placement of the needle.
-These injections typically include both a numbing agent and a strong anti-inflammatory medication.
-Steroid injections can usually be done up to 3 – 4 times a year depending on the patient.
+This is done using fluoroscopic (live x-ray) guidance to ensure proper needle placement.
+These injections typically include both a numbing agent and a potent anti-inflammatory medication.
+Steroid injections can usually be done up to 3 – 4 times a year, depending on the patient.

-Physical therapy has also been shown to be very effective in sacroiliac joint pain treatment.
+Physical therapy has also been very effective in sacroiliac joint pain treatment.
 Sometimes simply correcting your gait (walking pattern) can make a huge difference.
-Anti-inflammatory medications and oral steroids may also be helpful in controlling symptoms related to sacroiliitis.
+Anti-inflammatory medications and oral steroids may also help control symptoms related to sacroiliitis.

-In general, your Austin sacroiliitis treatment plan will depend largely on the extent of damage to the joint and will usually be accompanied by physical therapy to help restore proper range of motion and rehabilitation.
+In general, your Austin sacroiliitis treatment plan will depend largely on the extent of damage to the joint.
+It will usually be accompanied by physical therapy to help restore proper range of motion and rehabilitation.
 In most cases, a combination of treatments is ideal.
-Surgery may be considered an option in severe cases where the pain interferes with the patient’s everyday life if more conservative approaches have proved to be ineffective.
+Surgery may be considered an option in severe cases where the pain interferes with the patient’s everyday life if more conservative approaches have proved ineffective.

 Schedule an Appointment for Sacroiliitis Treatment in Austin

-At the Diagnostic Pain Center in Austin, we see patients with a wide variety of pain problems, including sacroiliitis.
-Sacroiliac joint pain is a condition that our providers are experienced at treating.
+At the Diagnostic Pain Center in Austin, we see patients with various pain problems, including sacroiliitis.
+Sacroiliac joint pain is a condition that our providers are experienced in treating.